Muragami/PC-8-Packer/readme.md

 characters of a unicode ttf, and allows you to pack that into a lua source font file that draws the font.
 This repo includes all the fonts of the [int10h Ultimate Oldschool PC Font Pack 2.2](https://int10h.org/oldschool-pc-fonts/).
+Given you have LÖVE installed on your desktop, you should be able to download and run the PC-8 Packer.love in the repo.
+It is built against 11.4, but I think it should work on 11.0 or better.

 ## Application Usage